apjowen/workshops/version_control/level_1.md

 11. Click "Commit" to save the changes to your local Git repository.

+Summary:

-In summary, ignoring files in Git involves creating a ".gitignore" file in your project directory, adding the names of files or directories that you want to ignore to this file, and then committing the changes to your local repository.
+Ignoring files in Git involves creating a ".gitignore" file in your project directory, adding the names of files or directories that you want to ignore to this file, and then committing the changes to your local repository.

 ### Undoing changes

 ## Collaborating

-    - Cloning a repository
+### Cloning a repository

+1. Open the Jupyter Notebook on your local machine.

+2. Click on the Git tab in the left-hand menu.

+3. Click the "Clone a repository" button.

+4. Enter the URL of the repository you want to clone in the "Clone URL" field.

+5. Choose the directory where you want to clone the repository by clicking on the "Browse" button next to the "Directory" field.

+6. Click the "Clone" button.

+7. Jupyter will create a new directory with the name of the repository and download all of the files and folders from the repository into that directory.

+8. You now have a local copy of the repository on your machine that you can work on and make changes to.

+Summary:

+Cloning a repository using the Jupyter Notebook Git plugin is similar to cloning a repository using the Git command line.
+The process involves entering the URL of the repository you want to clone and choosing the directory where you want to clone the repository.
+The Jupyter Notebook Git plugin will then create a local copy of the repository on your machine.
+You can then work on the files in your local repository, make changes, and commit those changes back to the remote repository using Git commands such as add, commit, and push.
+Cloning a repository is a fundamental step in collaborating with others on a project using Git and GitHub.

+### Cloning your repository
-    - Pushing changes to a remote repository
+### Pushing changes to a remote repository
-    - Pulling changes from a remote repository
+### Pulling changes from a remote repository
-    - Resolving merge conflicts
+### Resolving merge conflicts
-    - Using the Jupyter Notebook plugin to collaborate with others

 ## Branches and Tags